generate/meta/topics.md

 # Repository topics

-Good topics to use on generator repos:
+Good topics to use on generator repos.
+Also useful as keywords in `package.json`:

 - `app`
 - `cli`